apache/hbase-operator-tools/hbase-hbck2/README.md

 operation mistakes (like deleting/moving the region dir manually), or even meta info data loss issues such as HBASE-21843.

-Such problem can be addressed with the Master online, using the _removeExtraRegionsFromMeta_ command in _HBCK2_.
+Such problem can be addressed with the Master online, using the _extraRegionsInMeta --fix_ command in _HBCK2_.
 This command is less disruptive to hbase than a full hbase:meta rebuild covered later.
 Also useful when this happens on versions that don't support _fixMeta_ hbck2 option (any prior to "2.0.6", "2.1.6", "2.2.1", "2.3.0","3.0.0").